Self-love is the beginning of pride. Pride is unbridled self-love that has gotten out of hand.

 Base human nature is repulsed by humility, the human heart resents the mere thought of contempt, of humiliation, and so we meticulously try to hide everything that could humiliate us in the eyes of others, trying to conceal our failings even from ourselves; we do not want to see ourselves as we really are.
 The stronger this tendency is within us, the more necessary it is for us to fight it.

 The chief task of life is self-improvement.
-And what improvement is possible when a person, like a braggart, is full of himself?
+And what improvement is possible when a proud person is full of himself?